anilzen/anilzen.github.io/content/authors/anil/_index.md

 ---
 Assistant Research Scientist at the [Institute for Physical Science & Technology](https://ipst.umd.edu), [University of Maryland](https://umd.edu) with broad experience in research, administration, and information technologies.

-As a researcher, I work on wave equations, null infinity, gravitational waves, weather forecasting, and conservation laws.
+As a researcher, I work on wave equations, black holes, gravitational waves, and null infinity.
 As an administrator, I bring researchers together in thematically focused but geographically distributed networks.
 As a technologist, I drive digital transformation to increase the efficiency of business processes that support research and education.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}CV{{< /staticref >}}. -->